2023 GenCyber Program

-In Summer 2017 and 2018, through a grant from the National Science Foundation (NSF) and the National Security Agency (NSA), COD presented GenCyber Camps.
-Gencyber included student cybersecurity camps for middle and high school students and teacher cybersecurity camps for teachers of grades 3 to 12.
-Camps were grant-funded and offered to participants at no cost.
+Since summer 2017, through a grant from the National Science Foundation (NSF) and the National Security Agency (NSA), COD presented the GenCyber program.
+Gencyber included the student cybersecurity program for middle and high school students and the teacher cybersecurity program for teachers of grades 3 to 12.
+The programs are grant-funded and offered to participants at no cost.

-GenCyber camps covered various aspects of cybersecurity, informing participants about privacy, security and safe online behavior.
+The GenCyber program covered various aspects of cybersecurity, informing participants about privacy, security and safe online behavior.
 Participants were introduced to cyber ethics and engaged in hands-on sessions to tackle realistic data security problems.

 - Cybercrime, social engineering, ethics and trends